InternetHealthReport/country-as-hegemony/README.md

 3257, 0.01316708668625293, -
 ```

-## Notes

-- The IHR results before October 2020 are computed with the AS population obtained in October 15th, 2020.

 ## References
 This is a follow up of the work done at APRICOT19 Hackathon: https://github.com/munhyunsu/APRICOT19
 AS Hegemony: https://ihr.iijlab.net/ihr/hegemony/